I created these vegan peanut butter cups years ago, with my father in mind.

 So many of the foods we love are connected to memories.
 Favorite meals and desserts we had as children, foods we shared with friends, dishes during the holidays, and more.

 My father passed five days after my 11th birthday.
 It’s now 35 years since that day.
 Up until this post and in my introduction to Dreena’s Kind Kitchen, I hadn’t shared much about my family history and childhood.

 It was a single, tragic, inexplicable event that changed our lives forever.
-There were other things going on that hurt our family life and relationships – some related to our dad’s tragedy, some not.
-But, they all took a very heavy toll on our family, and our hearts and souls.
+There were other things going on that hurt our family life and relationships – many related to our dad’s tragedy.
+It took a very heavy toll on our family, and our hearts and souls.

 I mentioned in my last post that it was my birthday this week.
 For years and years, I didn’t enjoy my birthday because it felt so close to my dad’s death.
 There were other deaths in October for our extended family when I was young.
 So, October has always felt very dark and emotional for me.